-RAYNET, The Radio Amateurs Emergency Network is a UK national voluntary communications service provided for the community by licensed radio amateurs.
+RAYNET, UK is a national voluntary communications service provided for the community by licensed radio amateurs.

 RAYNET was formed in 1953 following the severe East coast flooding, to provide a way of organising the valuable resource that Amateur Radio is able to provide to the community.
 Since then, it has grown into a very active organisation with around 5000 members, providing communication assistance on many hundreds of events and incidents each year.